White Nights (short story): Synopsis

-The final section is a brief afterword about a letter he receives from Nastenka, in which she apologizes for hurting him and insists that she will always be thankful for his companionship.
+The narrator receives a letter from Nastenka, in which she apologizes for hurting him and insists that she will always be thankful for his companionship.
 She says that she will be married within a week and hopes that he will come.
 While reading the letter, the narrator breaks into tears.
-Matryona, his maid, interrupts his thoughts by telling him she has finished cleaning the cobwebs.
+Matryona interrupts his thoughts by announcing that she has finished cleaning the cobwebs.
 The narrator notes that though he had never considered Matryona to be old, she looked far older than she ever had, and wonders if his own future is to be without companionship and love.
 He refuses to despair:

 "But that I should feel any resentment against you, Nastenka!
 That I should cast a dark shadow over your bright, serene happiness! ...That I should crush a single one of those delicate blooms which you will wear in your dark hair when you walk up the aisle to the altar with him!
 Oh no — never, never!
 May your sky be always clear, may your dear smile be always bright and happy, and may you be for ever blessed for that moment of bliss and happiness which you gave to another lonely and grateful heart ...
 Good Lord, only a moment of bliss?
 Isn't such a moment sufficient for the whole of a man's life?"